Do you have a septic tank and want to avoid problematic clogs? You're probably wondering what drain cleaner is safe for septic systems in your area.

 Your pipe's construction also matters.
 Why?

-• Bases, such as lye, remove grease and fat without damaging PVC or copper but destroy aluminum pipes.
+- Bases, like lye, remove grease and fat without damaging PVC or copper but destroy aluminum pipes.

-• Oxiders, like bleach, are often chemical-based.
-They're great at clearing certain clogs but will severely damage metal pipes that are already weak, as well as any rubber components within your system.
+- Oxiders, like bleach, are often chemical-based.
+They're great at clearing certain clogs but will severely damage weak metal pipes and rubber components within your system.

 Environmental Impact